AP3X-Dev/cold-calling-directory/README.md

    - Navigate to `http://localhost:5173`
    - The application will automatically open

+5. **Try Sample Data** (Optional)
+   - Import any file from the `Lead-Lists/` folder to test the application
+   - These contain real business data formatted for the application

 ## 📁 Supported Data Formats

 ### Google Places API Format